bmrf/tron/README.md

 # USE

 0. FIRST THINGS FIRST: **REBOOT THE COMPUTER BEFORE RUNNING TRON.** This is to allow any pending updates to finish.
-If you don't do this and the computer reboots during Tron with pending updates, you can brick the system.
-To re-iterate: It is very important to reboot the computer before running Tron.
+If you don't do this and the computer reboots during Tron with pending updates, it can brick the system.
+To re-iterate: it is very important to reboot the computer before running Tron.

 1. [Download Tron](https://old.reddit.com/r/TronScript/).
 The download links are in the top post in [/r/TronScript](https://old.reddit.com/r/TronScript).
 If you download the self-extracting `.exe` file, run it and it will extract `tron.bat` and the `\resources` folder to the current directory.
 Copy both of them to the **Desktop** of the target machine.